 Wondering how to make the best Thanksgiving turkey ever this year?
 This easy Turkey recipe is the answer.
 It packs tons of flavor and makes a juicy Thanksgiving turkey slathered with garlic herb butter and browned to perfection.
-No brining needed in this easy, no-fuss turkey recipe!
+No brining needed in this no-fuss turkey recipe!

 This post has been a L O N G time coming.
 I have been making this oven-roasted turkey recipe for years now.
 Basically, since I’ve been married, so 12 years to be exact!